Batching

 Examples

-The following examples demonstrate the efficiency gains achieved when using batching and can be tested yourself by following the setup information or accessing the Google Colab [Link to Google Colab when created].
+The following examples demonstrate the efficiency gains achieved when using batching and can be tested yourself by following the setup information or accessing the Google Colab:

 1. No Batching